 First off there’s a lot of documentation, and it’s not always easy to keep it updated or know if we covered all the details you need to know to follow them.
 We would love your help to verify the documentation.
 That is, to follow the docs to the letter and see if you’re successful or missing anything.

 If you find some of the documentation lacking then we reward 2 actions: a report of where you got stuck, or, even better, a pull request to help everyone get “unstuck” (also see the section around “low-code / no-code contributions later on in this blog post).

-Find detailed instructions on how to fork and clone the Umbraco Documentation on GitHub - or find it directly in the documentation on Our, in the Contribute section.
+Find detailed instructions on how to contribute to the docs directly in the documentation site.
 Here, we have outlined the steps involved with testing and checking the articles against our style guide.
 In the same article, you can also learn much more about the rules we’re checking the docs against.

 Tip: The best way to start helping with identifying where “rules are broken”, we recommend that you install a tool called Vale on your local machine and use that along with an extension to Visual Studio code to run checks on a fork of the UmbracoDocs repository.

 Tip tip: your PR will definitely get prioritized when it's changing less than about 5 files at a time, which makes it nice and easy to scan and merge the changes.
 So we recommend working in small chunks, also to give everyone the opportunity to dive in.
 It’s no fun if just one person corrects all of the Vale errors in one go, sharing is caring. 💙

 For the third year in a row, packages are back on the menu - and yes, they also count as a contribution to Umbraco!